 Equipped for speed

 What if you could provide information about your projects to anyone at any time on any device?
-What if you could use the data your project teams collect to analyze which projects were profitable?
+How about having the possibility to use the data your teams collect to analyze which projects were profitable?
 What if your management team had the information they need to make decisions available to them in real-time?
-How much faster and efficient would your projects be?
+How much faster would your projects be?

 Equipped for flexibility

-Project teams are more flexible and mobile now than they’ve ever been.
-And at the same time, many people are off the road less and relying on web conferencing to get the job done and take part in events.
-The latest figures on remote working from GlobalWorkplaceAnalytics.com show that employees doing regular stints working at home (outside of people who are self-employed) grew by 6.5% last year, the largest year-on-year rise since before the U.S. recession.
+Teams are more flexible and mobile than they’ve ever been.
+At the same time, many people are off the road less.
+They rely on web conferencing to get the job done and take part in events.
+The latest figures on remote working from GlobalWorkplaceAnalytics.com show that employees working at home (except self-employed people) grew by 6.5% last year.
+This is the largest year-on-year rise since before the U.S. recession.

-To give you an example of what that means for professionals, this year’s Canadian legal conference was offered to delegates as an in-person event and a web conference, giving legal professionals the chance to take part in professional development without leaving home.
+Let me give you an example of what that means for professionals.
+This year’s Canadian legal conference was offered to delegates as an in-person event and web conference.
+It gave legal professionals the chance to take part in professional development without leaving home.

-Project leaders need to equip their teams with the tools they need to manage whether they are working from the kitchen table, the airport or a client site halfway around the world.
+Project leaders need to equip teams with the tools they need whether they are working from the kitchen table, the airport, or a client site.

-Equally, businesses of all sizes need to be able to quickly reprioritize work around a new opportunity.
+Businesses of all sizes need to reprioritize work around a new opportunity.
 We’ve had this at work recently: a new project came into the team as a top priority.
-I had to review the task assignments, inform the relevant staff of what was required and get back to the stakeholders to let them know that the new project had now started.
-I’m sure we are not unusual in having to pivot to deal with urgent changes in business priorities.
+I had to review the task assignments, inform the staff of requirements, and get back to the stakeholders to let them know that the new project had started.
 While the project that crossed my desk wasn’t to do with security, I imagine many executives have been initiating projects to plug holes following the TalkTalk breach recently.

-When situations like this arise, it’s no longer practical to wait until the weekly team leaders’ meeting to juggle resources.
-We have to make decisions within the hour about who is taking on the new work and who is picking up the slack (and, by extension, what is going to stop for a while until we’ve got the people to do it again).
+With situations like this, it’s no longer practical to wait until the weekly meeting to juggle resources.
+We have to make quick decisions about who is taking on the new work and who is picking up the slack.
+By extension, we need to find what is going to stop for a while until we’ve got people to finish.

 Being fast makes you responsive to business needs so your managers feel good about working with you, and also gives you a fighting chance of delivering before your competition.